Survivor 46: Reception

 Survivor 46 received mostly positive reviews.
 Praise was given to the cast and the abundance of stand-out moments during the season but the season was also criticised for its disproportionate editing, particularly during the pre-merge.
 Entertainment Weeklys Dalton Ross ranked the season 21st out of 46, praising the season's strong cast and presence of drama and rivalries that had been missing from recent seasons.
 Nick Caruso of TVLine ranked this season 19th out of 47.
-In December 2024, Liz Wilcox was voted Person of the Year on Spotted Ratings, defeating Kaitlin Olson, Carrie Preston, Angela Murray, and June Squibb to become the sixth annual winner of the extremely prestigious award.
-She also won the Spotted Award for Best Meme of 2024 with her "I'm Pissed" line from her famous rant that occurred as a result of not being selected to attend the Applebee's-sponsored reward meal.